-Upon the amalgamation, the Company received \$509 of cash and assumed a liability of \$77 relating to interest payable on an income taxes liability of 1020204 Ontario Limited.
-The offset to the \$432 of net assets assumed has been recorded as a credit to income tax recovery in the statement of operations.
+Upon the amalgamation, the Company had received \$509 of cash and assumed a liability of \$77 relating to interest payable on an income taxes liability of 1020204 Ontario Limited.
+The offset to the \$432 of net assets assumed had been recorded as a credit to income tax recovery in the statement of operations for the fiscal year ended September 30, 2005.